Ewaso Ng'iro: Environmental sustainability

-Agro-ecosystems are common in developments in the higher regions of the Ewaso Ng’iro watershed and contribute the forage necessary to sustain wildlife, livestock, as well as human populations (Said et al. 8).
+Agro-ecosystems are common in developments in the higher regions of the Ewaso Ng’iro watershed and contribute the forage necessary to sustain wildlife, livestock, as well as human populations.
 By supporting and sustaining all the different ecosystems throughout the Ewaso Ng’iro watershed, it will allow for the environment to flourish as naturally as possible.
 Disturbances in the ecosystems will impact the growth and sustainability of other species.

 Developmental sustainability

-The importance of sustaining the ecosystems that are supported by the Ewaso Ng’iro watershed are crucial for the established populations on both a personal and developmental level.
-Since 2009, the population that resides in the Ewaso Ng’iro catchment has increased by slightly over 1.5 million in the past 42 years (Said et al. 14).
+The importance of sustaining the ecosystems that are supported by the Ewaso Ng’iro watershed is crucial for the established populations on both a personal and developmental level.
+Since 2009, the population that resides in the Ewaso Ng’iro catchment has increased by slightly over 1.5 million in the past 42 years.
 This increase has been seen in particularly the middle to upper regions of the catchment mainly for agropastorial settlements.
-(Kiteme and Gikonyo 333).
-A large percentage of water is used by the upper regions of the catchment for irrigation of crops that contributes to the sustainability of "current and future degradation of ecosystems that affect the livelihoods and sustainability […] and long term efforts to reduce poverty (Payet and Obura 24).
-Human populations rely heavily on the environment and ecosystems as a means of support in terms of "provisioning services, regulating services, cultural services, and supporting services" as briefly outlined by The Millennium Ecosystem Assessment (Said et al. 9).
+A large percentage of water is used by the upper regions of the catchment for irrigation of crops that contributes to the sustainability of "current and future degradation of ecosystems that affect the livelihoods and sustainability […] and long term efforts to reduce poverty."
+Human populations rely heavily on the environment and ecosystems as a means of support in terms of "provisioning services, regulating services, cultural services, and supporting services" as briefly outlined by The Millennium Ecosystem Assessment.
 In the more densely populated areas around the Ewaso Ng’iro catchment, market establishments have begun forming with the small scale farmers as a major contributor (Said et al. 27).
-The over exploitation of natural resource in the upper regions of the catchment are increasingly making development process and agricultural practices more difficult for those situated near the lower regions (Mutiga, Su, and Woldai 102).
-Humans have increased their livelihood and developments through the utilization of the ecosystems in the Ewaso Ng’iro catchment however, severe consequences may arise due to the exploitation and climatic changes that strongly influence the availability to access water.
+The over-exploitation of natural resources in the upper regions of the catchment is increasingly making development processes and agricultural practices more difficult for those situated near the lower regions.
+Humans have increased their livelihood and developments through the utilization of the ecosystems in the Ewaso Ng’iro catchment; however, severe consequences may arise due to the exploitation and climatic changes that strongly influence the availability to access water.